coleaniblett/stm-bench/README.md

 # STM-Bench (Shutdown-Threats Mini-Benchmark)

-STM-Bench is a small experimental benchmark for probing how LMs behave under shutdown-style pressure, inspired by the Model Alignment between Statements and Knowledge (MASK) benchmark.
+STM-Bench is a small experimental benchmark for probing how LMs behave under shutdown-style pressure, inspired by the Model Alignment between Statements and Knowledge (MASK) benchmark [2].
 Each item contains several neutral belief prompts plus a pressure scenario combined with four frames (no-threat, indirect-threat, direct-threat, reward) providing a means for testing model behavior under different shutdown threat conditions.
 We run open models via Ollama and score model honesty and accuracy.
 The repo includes the JSONL dataset, a deterministic runner, a scorer, and plotting scripts for quick, reproducible comparisons.

 ## Dataset